aecker/ecker2014/README.md

 	* https://github.com/aecker/moksm -- spike sorting

 4. Set Matlab path
-	* run ecker2014/startup
+	* In Matlab, run `ecker2014/startup` to set the path etc.
-	* Describe assumptions about where things have to be relative to main repo
+	* You may have to compile mym, the Matlab-MySQL database connector utility.
+Refer to the readme of the mym repository for details.